jiholland/network_upgrade/README.md

 Role Name
 =========

-Install compliant os (and reload), check compliance or schedule the upgrade (see example).
+Upgrade OS, check compliance, upload OS or schedule the upgrade (see examples) for Cisco Catalyst and Nexus devices.

 Requirements
 ------------